 During a home inspection, we often discover missing Carbon Monoxide (CO) detectors we list it as a safety concern in our inspection report.
 It’s troubling because it is a very serious problem Carbon Monoxide has few warning signs, and a leak can be a matter of life or death.

 Winters on Prince Edward Island can be cold, and how you heat your home can put you at risk.
 Carbon monoxide is a poisonous gas that is colorless and odorless and dangerous at levels measured in parts per million.
 Created by incomplete combustion of fuels such as home Heating Oil, Propane and Wood.
 Carbon Monoxide is often called the silent killer and for good reason.
-Between 2001 and 2003 over 480 people in the US died from
+Between 2001 and 2003 over 480 people in the US died from carbon monoxide poisoning.
+In Ontario from 2001 to 2007, 74 people died of carbon monoxide poisoning.

 When you breath in CO it displaces the oxygen in your blood cells and unlike CO2 (Carbon Dioxide) your cells never releases the CO molecule.
 That cell and all the others that come into contact with CO will never again carry oxygen to your body until the cell dies and is replaced.
 Vital organs are the most affected such as your brain, heart and lungs.
 Children, older people and those with heart and lung problems are most at risk.